 Kirk – Transport Coordinator

 Kirk was first introduced to English Setters while he was the President of the Mayfield/Graves County Animal Shelter in Mayfield, KY.
 He and his wife, Mary Helen, fostered several English Setters that were left at the shelter.
 While timing was never right for them to adopt one of those fosters, they always knew they would eventually adopt one.
 They found OESR when the timing was right, and were fortunate to be matched with Wembley.
-Kirk joined the OESR team as a Transport Coordinator in early 2021, and is now our Lead Transport Coordinator and a Board Member.
+Kirk joined the OESR team as a Transport Coordinator in early 2021, and is now also helping with IT support.
 He and Wembley, along with the rest of the Taylor Pack, enjoy life in the Virginia mountains, just outside of Roanoke.

 Amy – Foster Medical Coordinator